tinyowlstudio/vidjagamers-client/README.md

 ## Current bugs/issues
 - Handle CORS issue in which specified URLs are causing issues (to allow the removal of using all origins)
-- Due to change to Redux for the user object, redux-persist is used.
-Still unable to figure out how place the rehydrated state into the user object to allow for a redirect to the home page

 ## Possible Future Updates
 - Increase game library to be more substantial OR use another Game API that already has a library of games